Lucy O'Reilly Schell: Driving career

 The 1927 Grand Prix de la Baule was O'Reilly Schell's first major race.
 She finished twelfth in a Bugatti T37A.
 In 1928 O'Reilly Schell and the Bugatti finished eighth at la Baule, sixth at the Grand Prix de la Marne, and were winners of the Coupe de Bourgogne voiturette race.
 In 1929 she appeared at la Baule a third time, but was unclassified.

 In 1929 her attention turned to rallying, when she finished in eighth place at the Monte Carlo rally and won a Coupe des Dames driving a Talbot M 67.
 She would return to this event several times in the following years in cars of different makes.
 She finished second once, and third twice, with her husband as co-driver.

 Throughout the 1930s, O'Reilly Schell raced and rallied a variety of vehicles, including T37A and T44 Bugattis, and an M 67 Talbot.

 At this time Delahaye was a venerable French automobile maker that had become better known as a builder of trucks than Grandes Routieres.
 Their cars were called "the perfect car to drive in a funeral procession."
 In 1933 Madame Desmarais, widow of one of the original partners and majority shareholder, decided to take Delahaye racing again.
 She directed the company's Manager of Operations, Charles Weiffenbach, to establish a racing department.
 A new chief engineer named Jean François was hired to develop cars suitable for the company's return to competition.
 The first results were the short wheelbase, four-cylinder 134 and the long wheelbase, six-cylinder 138.

 In 1933, after the debut of the two new models at the Paris Salon de l'Automobile, Weiffenbach was visited at his office by O'Reilly Schell and her husband.
 O'Reilly Schell wanted Delahaye to build her a special car by putting the more powerful 3.2 L engine from the 138 in the shorter chassis of the 134.
 The resulting hybrid was called the Delahaye 135.

-The Delayahe 135 is the car O'Reilly Schell would be most closely associated with.
+The Delahaye 135 is the car O'Reilly Schell would be most closely associated with.
 In subsequent years Delahaye introduced several variations on the theme, including the 135 Sport, 135 Coupe des Alpes, and 135 Compétition.
 Eventually O'Reilly Schell returned to the company with another request; she wanted a new version of the 135 built specifically for racing.
 As a demonstration of her determination to see the car built, O'Reilly Schell convinced a dozen like-minded individuals to place orders for the model.
 The finished product was called the 135 Compétition Spéciale, or 135 CS.